GPUOpen-LibrariesAndSDKs/RadeonProRenderBlenderAddon/README-OSX.md

 	- cd ThirdParty
 	- ./unix_update.sh
 	- cd ..

+	NOTE: the two repositories are disconnected but must be kept in sync.

 2. castxml will be required as the Python bindings are rebuilt everytime.

 ### Running
 To run the local build, use:
 	- ./run_blender_with_rpr_osx.sh

+If  you have installed Blender using the .dmg package then there is a good chance that running Blender will pick up the installed addon rather than the one with your local changes.
+It is best to uninstall the addon or rename the directory of the installed addon to ensure that you get the version under development.
+Here are some notes:
+- the installed addon is located at ~/Library/Application Support/Blender/scripts/addons/rprblender
+- rename this directory so that it does not get in the way of using the local code

+If you need the material library in your local testing then install the addon using the .dmg and then do the renaming in the above step.
+The material library is located at:
+	- /Users/Shared/RadeonProRender/Blender/matlib

+If you try to run a build and it exits almost right away then there is a good chance that the addon source has been updated for a new Core but the Third Party components has not.
+A mismatched version number can cause this.
+In this case, go through the steps to sync the ThirdParty repo and copy into the ThirdParty directory on the addon source.

+### Debugging

+During development, changes can be introduced which cause the addon not to start up.
+This often produces continuous error messages on a timed event which makes figuring out what happened difficult.
+Search for the text "Any issues with DLLs seem to show up here." and uncomment the exit line below as this will cause the addon to stop and show the error right away.

 ### Technical Notes:
 1. The Blender OSX build puts the required dynamic libraries into /Users/Shared/RadeonProRender/lib.
 This